What Is This All About???

 We in the security arena live by a code of "need to

 know."
-If you don't need to know something, you don't learn about it.
+If you don't need to know something, you don't learn about

-thought process.
+this thought process.

 Where you get into trouble with the security apparatus is